 - Place pastry on a baking sheet lined with parchment paper and keep refrigerated until ready to use.

 - In a 10” (25cm) cast-iron skillet, cook bacon until crispy.
 Remove bacon with a slotted spoon, onto a plated lined with a paper towel.
 Keep the fat in the pan!

 - Cook the onions in the bacon fat until tender and fragrant.
 Then add the thyme and continue to cook for 1-2 minutes.
 Then remove onions with a slotted spoon and transfer them to a large bowl and set them aside.
-Keep fat!
+Keep the fat!

-- Melt the butter in the pan, once foamy add the flour, whisk until a paste forms, then add the chicken broth, Worcestershire sauce, mustard, and haevy cream (if using) and stir until combined.
+- Melt the butter in the pan, once foamy add the flour, whisk until a paste forms, then add the chicken broth, Worcestershire sauce, mustard, and heavy cream (if using) and stir until combined.
 Allow to simmer.

 - Shred the cooked chicken off the bone into large shredded chunks.
 Set aside.